-The National Training Institute on the New York Model for Batterer Programs will host "Domestic Violence Offender Accountability ~ What, Why and How to Get it Done" May 4 and 5 at Orchard Park Presbyterian Church, 4369 South Buffalo St., Orchard Park, from 9:30 a.m. to 3:30 p.m.
+BUFFALO, N.Y., April 15, 2016 – The National Training Institute on the New York Model for Batterer Programs will host “Domestic Violence Offender Accountability ~ What, Why and How to Get it Done” May 2 and 5 at Orchard Park Presbyterian Church, 4369 South Buffalo St., Orchard Park, from 9:30 a.m. to 3:30 p.m.

 The New York Model works in conjunction with the criminal and civil justice system to create an offender accountability environment designed to hold men accountable who come before the court for acts of domestic violence against an intimate female partner.

 The training will be led by White and Phyllis B. Frank, director of the VCS, Inc. Domestic Violence Program for Men, who are co-directors of the National Training Institute.
-Other presenters will include Remla Parthasarathy, clinical instructor for the University at Buffalo School of Law, and Jean Max Naissant, registrar with the VCS, Inc. Domestic Violence Program for Men.
+Other presenters will include Colleen Gibbons, resource coordinator for the Erie County Integrated Domestic Violence Court, and Vanessa Green, supervisor at VCS Domestic Violence Program for Men in New City, NY.

 Catholic Charities Domestic Violence Program for Men works for systemic social change as part of the Coordinated Community Response to ending domestic violence.
 This includes collaboration with Police Agencies, Family and Criminal Justice Courts, District Attorney’s Office, Probation, and Victim Services.
 The program is one of four batterer programs in New York State and the only local New York Model for Batterer Programs in Western New York endorsed by New York State’s Coalition Against Domestic Violence, New York State Office for the Prevention of Domestic Violence and National Organization for Men Against Sexism (NOMAS).
 For more information, call (716) 896-6390 or visit ccwny.org.